-- Check your family, neighbours and street.
-S down to the Hub. - Coordinate from the Hub check other loc open and people are gathered - Send teams from Hub to check on defined - > Keep a paper trail at the Hub so we know y Then we know where needs to be rechecked - > Work with what and who we have at the ti - > Group volunteers with a mix of skills, physic - Use text messages, Facebook Messenger and American Strength Provide possible
+- > Check your family, neighbours and street.
+Send someone from your street down to the Hub. - > Coordinate from the Hub check other local hubs to see whether Hubs are open and people are gathered - > Send teams from Hub to check on defined areas, record on Hub Map > Keep a paper trail at the Hub so we know where has been checked, when.
+Then we know where needs to be rechecked over time. - > Work with what and who we have at the time. - > Group volunteers with a mix of skills, physical capabilities, and leadership > Use text messages, Facebook Messenger and Neighbourly to communicate, if - possible